hpowell20/cs2063-winter-2022-labs/Lab4/README.md

 **Lab Completion**

-* Take screenshots of the application in a either a low battery Show the working app running on an emulator to the instructor or TA
+* Take screenshots of the application in a either a low battery
 * Submit `MainActivity.java`, `AlarmReceiver.java`, and your answers to the writeup task to the Lab3 drop box folder on D2L
 * Keep a copy of your project work and answers for future reference